rubyworks/tapout/TAP-YJ.md

 The `note` type is used to interject a message between tests that is not tied to a specific unit or case.
 It has only a few fields.

   ---
   type: note
   text:
     This is an example note.

 The note document is simply used to interject any information the tester might want to know, but doesn't properly fit elsewhere in the stream.
 A note cna appear any where in the document stream prior to the tally.

-### Tally
+### Final & Tally

-While a running tally can technically occur anywhere in the document stream without consequence, it generally incidates the end of a test suite, which is strictly complete with the end-document-marker (`...`) appears.
+The `final` and `tally` types are the same.
+The difference is only that a `tally` entry is a running tally, and can technically occur anywhere in the document stream.
+The `final` entry on the other hand incidates the end of a test suite, which will be followed by an end-document-marker (`...`).

   ---
-  type : tally
+  type : final
   time : 0.03
   counts:
     total: 2